justinmayer/django-hype/README.md

 that cookie and, should the user log in, update all ReferralHit objects with that matching UUID.
-The library includes a middleware which will automatically do this for every logged in users, see `django_reflinks.middleware.AnonymousReferralMiddleware`.
+The library includes a middleware which will automatically do this for every logged in users, see `hype.middleware.AnonymousReferralMiddleware`.

-## Confirming referrals
+## Confirming Referrals

 You may wish to implement a `SuccessfulReferral` model which is created when a user who previously followed a `ReferralLink` (and thus created a `ReferralHit`) actually completes